Online Learning FAQs

 All courses including online, hybrid, blended, and hyflex classes begin the same day as regular on-campus classes and follow the same academic schedule.
 However, we provide you with access to Blackboard five days prior to the first official day of classes.
-Use this extra time to become familiar with log-on procedures and complete the NCCC Online Learning Student Orientation.
+Use this extra time to become familiar with log-on procedures and complete the Learning to Learn Online.

 Where do I get help with 3rd Party Content?
 (Pearson MyLabs, McGraw-Hill Simnet or Connect, Blogger, Cengage SAM or Quia)